 Things to do in Portugal

-The trademark seven hills of Portugal's historic capital city, Lisbon, stand over a colourful city.
+The trademark seven hills of Portugal's capital city, Lisbon, stand over a colourful city.
 Visitors can wind their way through Lisbon aboard the famous Tram 28, and experience mournful Fado music in the Alfama district.
-Not to be missed is a day trip to the picturesque town of Sintra, nestled in the mountains north of Lisbon.
+Not to be missed is a day trip to the picturesque town of Sintra, which is nestled in the mountains north of Lisbon.
 Equally impressive is the walled town of Obidos, with its hilltop castle now turned into a luxury pousada (inn).

 Portugal's historic seafarers uncovered yet more delights in their travels west.
 The tiny island of Madeira is known as a 'floating garden', hiding a botanical wonderland and famous fortified wine behind its soaring ocean cliffs.
 Further west lies the Azores, dramatic island landscapes shaped by geological forces within the earth.
 Visitors can indulge in watersports, see whales and dolphins, hike to volcanic craters and explore the lush scenery.